Surrender of French Mills

+The Battle of French Mills or First Salmon River Raid was a raid and battle fought on November 22, 1812.
 100 American soldiers stationed at French Mills led a successful attack against 45 Canadian voyageurs on 22 October at the Battle of St. Regis.
 Half returned to French Mills while the other half departed for Plattsburgh, New York.
 In retribution, a mix of Canadian regulars and militia amounting to 150 men attacked the 50 Americans at French Mills forcing their surrender.

 Background

 In early July 1812, the American soldiers began constructing a blockhouse at French Mills on the St. Lawrence River.
 The 100 Americans at French Mills, commanded by Major Guilford Dudley Young, launched an attack against 45 Canadian Voyageurs camped outside the village of St. Regis.
 Their purpose was to watch for American attacks as well as provide confidence to the Mohawks at St. Regis.
 The attack was a success killing 5 while capturing the remaining 40 at the Battle of St. Regis.
 After the battle 50 of the Americans departed for Plattsburgh New York while the other 50 returned to French Mills.